ktland/Career/SQL/IntroToSQL.md

 ### Relevance of Databases and SQL

-- databases allow you to set up rules to keep data consistent and fault-tolerant
+- Databases allow you to set up rules to keep data consistent and fault-tolerant
   - organize data to retrieve upon command
   - enable you to break the data into parts
 - SQL is used to communicate with the database
   - language standard for management of relational databases referenced by ANSI
-- without communication to the database, the user would not be able to perform controlled tasks to update, retrieve, and manage the data
+- Without communication to the database, the user would not be able to perform controlled tasks to update, retrieve, and manage the data

 ## The Relation of Data and the Various Databases